Call us at 1-855-ROOFMAXX

 • 1 inch of ice = as much as one foot of fresh snow

-If the snow on your roof exceeds its weight limit, remove the snow with a rake or contact a roofing professional to handle the job and check for signs of damage.
+If the snow on your roof exceeds its weight limit, remove it with a rake or contact a roofing professional to handle the job and check for signs of damage.

 2. Installation Errors